-University of Houston legend Case Keenum is turning into a Los Angeles star.
+University of Houston legend Case Keenum is still pursuing greatness in the NFL.

 Brock Osweiler isn't exactly living up to the promise of his $72 million contract.

 Sometimes life is unfair.
 Sometimes Brock Osweiler stumbles into a win, pushed by Lamar Miller’s talent and will, Whitney Mercilus’ ferocity and Bill O’Brien’s still somehow underrated coaching acumen.
 The $72 Million Quarterback makes two good throws on Sunday Night Football — and he’s somehow being cast as a clutch leader by fawning, lazy (and to be fair, desperately-deadline-narrative-seeking) sports columnists.